cleardatalabs/hwrjs/README.md

 # How it works
 All the magic happens in frontend, no backend interactions or 3-rd party api calls.
 3 layer perceptron with backpropagation learning algorithm is currently used as a model.
+Some implementation details and a little bit of theory present on [Wiki](https://github.com/cleardatalabs/hwrjs/wiki)

 # Quick start
 Pre-requisites: nodejs & npm